 The Greenworks GPW1501 has a vertically oriented body, in contrast to the horizontal style of the RY141612.
 This design gives it good balance while you're carrying it, and as a bonus, you don't have to bend over as far to pick it up.

-To assess noise, we ran each machine at full power and full throttle and used a sound meter to take some decibel readings right next to each machine.
+To assess noise levels, we ran each machine at full power and full throttle, using a sound meter to take some decibel readings right next to each machine.
 Then, we backed up 25 feet away from the machines and took readings again.
-Also, because a sound meter can't determine pitch, we used our best judgment to determine whether there were any particularly annoying or bothersome sounds coming out of any of the machines.
+Because a sound meter can't determine pitch, we used our best judgment to determine whether there were any particularly annoying or bothersome sounds coming out of any of the machines.

-The SunJoe SPX3500 emits a mere 70 decibels to the user and drops to only 65.2 decibels at a distance of 25 feet.
+The quietest machine in the test, the SunJoe SPX3500, emits a mere 70 decibels to the user and drops to only 65.2 decibels at a distance of 25 feet.

-As a company that has long been dedicated to electric and battery-powered products, it comes as no surprise that the Greenworks GPW1501 machine scored well for its noise performance.
-It only registered 73.3 decibels on the sound meter while in operation and a mere 63.8 decibels at 25 feet away.
+As a company that has long been dedicated to electric and battery-powered products, it comes as no surprise that the Greenworks GPW1501and GPW2005 machines did well for their noise performance.
+They only registered 73.3 and 73.6 decibels on the sound meter while in operation and a mere 63.8 and 62.9 decibels at 25 feet away.

 Ease of Use

-Although most pressure washers are very similar to use, there are enough subtle differences to warrant that we factor in ease of use.
-To score it, we compared the hose connections, hose and cord storage, and the stability of the unit while in use.
-We noted whether each machine has a soap dispenser, if it is in a convenient location on the unit, and if it is intuitive to use.
+Although most pressure washers are very similar to use, there are enough subtle differences to discuss here.
+To score it, we compared the hose connections, hose and cord storage, and the unit's stability while in use.
+We also noted whether each machine has a soap dispenser, if it is in a convenient location on the unit, and if it is intuitive to use.

-Scoring near the top of the scale, the Greenworks GPW1501 boasts several elements that make it simpler than most pressure washers on the market.
+Our highest scorer in the Ease of Use category was the Greenworks GPW1501, which boasts several elements that make it simpler than most pressure washers on the market.
 The designers thought to put the garden hose connection and the high-pressure hose connection on separate sides of the machine so that they are less likely to get tangled.

-The cords and hoses are easy to wrap up, and they stow behind the handle on the GPW1501 with a velcro strap and by hanging them over the collapsible wand that stores in a compartment in the back of the machine.
+The cords and hoses are easy to wrap up.
+They stow behind the handle on the GPW1501 with a velcro strap and by hanging them over the collapsible wand that stores in a compartment in the back of the machine.
 The detachable soap dispenser, which easily snaps onto the wand, can also be stored in the back compartment.